Lacrosse Ball Massage: 11 Techniques to Get Instant Relief from a Massage

 You can target the rotator cuff muscles of the shoulders with the spiky ball by standing with your back against a wall and bring the arm across the chest on the shoulder that you want to massage.
 Place the spiky ball behind the shoulder and massage behind the shoulder, going side to side and up and down.
 Scan for areas of increased tension and stop and push the spikes into these areas.

-You can also bend your trunk away from the wall to add and extra stretch.
+You can also bend your trunk away from the wall to add an extra stretch.
 Maintain this for 10-15 seconds, before you continue scanning for other hot spots in the area.

 To target the glutes, stand against the wall and place the spiky ball behind the line of the hip.
-Massage along that line.
-To get into the hip joint itself, slightly bend your knee and turn your foot inwards to open up the hip from behind.
-This will place the spiky ball right behind the hip, from where you can massage up and down.
-This will give you enhanced lacrosse ball mobility.
+Massage along that line to get into the hip joint itself, slightly bend your knee and turn your foot inwards to open up the hip from behind.
+It will place the spiky ball right behind the hip, from where you can massage up and down.
+It will give you enhanced lacrosse ball mobility.

 Sit on the floor with your shoes and socks off.
-Place the spiky ball under your foot.
+Place the spiky ball under your foot, and you are ready for lacrosse ball foot massage.
 Relax your toes and roll the spiky ball up and down the entire length of your foot.
 Roll it side to side and in a circular motion under the sole of your foot.
 Spend a good thirty seconds to a minute working on this area.
-When you come across a hotspot allow the spikes to dig into the area in order to work deeply into the muscle tissue.
+When you come across a hotspot allow the spikes to dig into the area to work deeply into the muscle tissue.

-In order to create a stronger level of stretch, pull your arms behind you.
-When you identify a hot spot, stay on that point, allowing the spikes to dig in the the muscle and provide the most effective deep tissue massage possible.
-This will bring relief to tight pectoral muscles.
+To create a stronger level of stretch, pull your arms behind you.
+When you identify a hot spot, stay on that point, allowing the spikes to dig in the muscle, and provide the most effective deep tissue massage possible.
+It will bring relief to tight pectoral muscles.

-Massage balls are among the best self myofascial release tools out there.
-You have 11 moves to allow you to provide a complete deep tissue massage to every area of your body.
+The lacrosse ball massage is among the best self-myofascial release tool out there.
+You have 11 moves to allow you to provide a full deep tissue massage to every area of your body.
 To get the most out of these exercises, be sure to move slowly.
-Breathe naturally rather holding your breath.
+Breathe naturally, rather holding your breath.
 Allow the massager to work in for up to 90 seconds.
 Remember, too, that while your massage should be challenging, it shouldn’t be painful.